 Conclusion

-Matching the beginnings of sentences with their endings is a fundamental skill that reflects the intricate workings of our cognitive system.
-It relies on a combination of grammatical knowledge, semantic understanding, contextual awareness, working memory, and executive functions.
+Matching the beginnings of sentences with their endings is a fundamental skill that reflects the complex workings of our cognitive system.
+Which means it relies on a combination of grammatical knowledge, semantic understanding, contextual awareness, working memory, and executive functions.
 By understanding the cognitive and neural mechanisms underlying this skill, we can gain valuable insights into how we process language and communicate effectively.
-Furthermore, by practicing and honing our sentence completion skills, we can improve our reading comprehension, writing proficiency, and overall communication abilities.
+Adding to this, by practicing and honing our sentence completion skills, we can improve our reading comprehension, writing proficiency, and overall communication abilities.
 Whether used as an educational tool, an assessment method, or a subject of scientific inquiry, the simple act of completing a sentence reveals the remarkable complexity and beauty of human language.